markirby/mark-kirby.co.uk/content/_posts/2009-07-20-structuring-flash-lite-code-the-mvc-way.md

   * deploy
   * src

-Here&#8217;s more details on each
+Here's more details on each

 ### build

 The build folder is for your Flash output, generated during the build process.

-You can set this folder in Flash CS4 by opening the .fla file and going to : &#8220;File -> Publish settings&#8230;&#8221; in the menu, and then navigating to the build folder to set the file for the Flash type in the popup which comes up.
+You can set this folder in Flash CS4 by opening the .fla file and going to : 'File -> Publish settings&#8230;&#8221; in the menu, and then navigating to the build folder to set the file for the Flash type in the popup which comes up.

 The build folders contents should be able to be deleted at any time, and recreated by running the build.
 Do not keep any source files or the .fla in here!